Advanced-Computer-Lab-2022/TeamOverflow/README.md

 - [node.js] - evented I/O for the backend
 - [Express] - fast node.js network app framework

-And our website itself is in a private repository on GitHub.

-## APIs
+## APIs Used

 Our website makes use of a couple APIs to handle data processing and display

 - [ExchangeRate API](https://www.exchangerate-api.com/) To fetch the latest currency exchange rates
+- [StripAPI](https://stripe.com/docs/api) To process payments via Card payment and other methods
-- [YouTube API](https://developers.google.com/youtube/iframe_api_reference) To display, play and track YouTube videos
+- [YouTube API](https://developers.google.com/youtube/iframe_api_reference) To display, play and track YouTube video

 ## Credits
 - Mina Ehab 49-1644